 The current NEM reliability framework recognises that it will not be economic to have 100% reliability.
 To do so would require periods of very high prices, and, at these levels, the cost of reliable supply will exceed the value that consumers place on this.
-There would also likely be additional costs resulting from the management by market participants of the risks associated with such high and uncertain prices, including volatility.
+There would also likely be additional costs resulting from the management by market participants of the risks associated with such high prices, including their volatility.

 The level of reliability that it is deemed economic to target is specified in the Reliability Standard.
-This is determined by the Reliability Panel, and, as previously noted, is currently set at 0.002% USE per annum, or a 99.998% level of reliability.40 This equates to the interruption of supply to every consumer in a region for approximately 10 minutes every year.
+This is determined by the Reliability Panel, and, as previously noted, is currently set at 0.002% USE per annum, or a 99.998% level of reliability.36 This equates to the interruption of supply to every consumer in a region for approximately 10 minutes every year.

 The Reliability Settings are the key mechanisms used to target achievement of the Reliability Standard.
 The MPC and CPT should allow sufficiently strong price signals so as to incentivise a level of investment consistent with the meeting of the Reliability Standard.
-However, it is important that they are set no higher than this, so as to prevent consumers paying for reliability at a price that is higher than they value it, and
+However, it is important that they are set no higher than this, so as to prevent consumers paying for reliability at a price that is higher than they value it, and to limit the exposure of market participants and consumers to the risks of extreme or sustained high prices.